Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_demosoc/README.md

       |       int16_t* {aka short int*}
 ~~~

-The simple solution is use the NMSIS DSP/NN 1.0.4 we used in Nuclei SDK 0.3.8.
+The simple solution is use the NMSIS DSP/NN 1.1.1 we used in Nuclei SDK 0.4.1.

 ### Simple steps about how to port to Nuclei Subsystem SDK

-1. Make sure the NMSIS version used in this Nuclei Subsystem SDK is 1.0.4, if not, please change to this version,
+1. Make sure the NMSIS version is v1.1.1 (Corresponding nuclei SDK version is v0.4.1), if not, please change to this version,
-   just replace NMSIS from nuclei sdk 0.3.8
+   just replace NMSIS from nuclei sdk 0.4.1
 2. Adapt `tensorflow/lite/micro/tools/make/targets/nuclei_demosoc_makefile.inc` line 112 to 149
 3. If you are using Nuclei RISC-V CPU, please select correct CORE according to nuclei_demosoc_corearchabi.inc,
    for example, if your RISC-V ARCH is rv32imafdc, and CPU is 300 series, then select CORE=n300fd,